-Google Photos is a great option for backing up your photos on iPhone because each user receives a free storage space of up to 15GB to store files.
+Google Photos is an excellent option for backing up your photos on an iPhone because each user receives a free storage space of up to 15GB to store files.
 You can access these files remotely from any device with the correct logins.
 To help you easily save your photos, this article will outline how to transfer photos from iPhone to Google Photos.

 Google Photos is a cloud storage service that allows you to save your photos and images.
 It gives you a free storage space of up to 15GB to back up your data.
 When you transfer your photos on your iPhone to Google Photos, you can still access them even when you delete them from your local storage.
 Follow the steps below to transfer your photos: